Estimating the degree of non-Markovianity using variational quantum circuits: Optimization algorithms

-In this appendix we give some details about the optimizer that we have used in our simulations.
-Adagrad is a variation of the gradient descent (GD) optimizer.
-In the GD algorithm the parameters, labelled by $\varphi$ here, are updated in the opposite direction of the gradient of the cost function $C(\varphi)$ \cite{Ruder}.
+Adaptive gradient (Adagrad) is a variation of the gradient descent (GD) optimizer.
+In the GD algorithm, the parameters, labelled by $\varphi$ here, are updated in the opposite direction of the gradient of the cost function $C(\varphi)$.
 In other words, for every parameter $\varphi_i$ at each time step $t$ the update rule can be written as

-where $\eta$ is the learning rate.
-Note that, $\eta$ is the same for every parameter $\varphi_i$.
+where $\eta$ is the learning rate, which is assumed to be constant and independent of $\varphi_i$ thorough the learning process.

-In Adagrad a different learning rate is used for every parameter $\varphi_i$ at every time step \cite{Ruder}.
-In the update rule for Adagrad the learning rate at each time step $t$ for every parameter $\varphi_i$ is based on the past gradients that have been calculated for $\varphi_i$ \cite{Ruder}
+In Adagrad a different learning rate is used for every parameter $\varphi_i$ at every time step.
+In the update rule for Adagrad, the learning rate at each time step $t$ for every parameter $\varphi_i$ is based on the past gradients that have been calculated for $\varphi_i$ \cite{Ruder}